uashraf1981/WiMesh-Monitor/README.md

 Functionality:
 --------------
 - Listing the status of all end points (up, down, restarting)
-- Log data collection from end points including kernel logs, processes in memory, traffic statistics, free memory, IP, files
+- Log data collection from end points including kernel logs, processes in memory, traffic statistics, memory, IP, files
 - Snapshot of the entire network i.e. all end points including their OS, configuration files, memory map
 - Network restoration to a previous state
 - Single window remote shell access to all end points